 Another local favorite, this burgers-no-frills (and gyros) joint is recognizable for the trademark smiley face with devil horns on the exterior of the red brick building.
 If there’s one thing Nick’s Jr. does it’s fried.
 Fried onion rings, fried mushrooms, French fries, fried pickle sticks and fried mozzarella sticks.
 The perfect place to indulge yourself in this deep-fried heaven.

 4410 Rucker Ave.

-A classic Everett drive-in diner, that's been located off of Highway 99 since the 1950s.
+A classic Everett drive-in diner, that's been located off Highway 99 since the 1950s.
 Totem Diner is the sort of place where the wait staff asks you if you want a “warm up” on your coffee and call you “hon.”
 Totem slings hash browns and eggs and they can be very busy, but are worth the wait.
-They do BBQ and burgers in the afternoon/evening.
+They also do BBQ and burgers in the afternoon and evening.